kareman/Patterns/README.md

 Patterns(Line()).matches(in: text).map { text[$0.fullRange] }
 ```

 Often we are only interested in parts of a pattern.
-You can use the `Capture` pattern to assign a name to a part of the pattern, and retrieve that range later in the match:
+You can use the `Capture` pattern to assign a name to those parts:

 ```swift
 let text = "This is a point: (43,7), so is (0,5).
 But my final point is (3,-1)."